 Nqaba has entered into interest rate swap transactions to hedge against interest rate variability on the issued 10 year fixed rate notes.
 The swaps are linked to the main debt from the secured note holders.
-The net impact on profit or loss because of changes in the fair value of the derivatives for the company is a fair value loss of R2.2 million (2018: gain of R0.6 million).
+The net impact on profit or loss because of changes in the fair value of the derivatives for the company is a fair value loss of R1.3 million (2019: R2.2 million).